 - There is a distinction between unfavourable treatment (where an Employee is treated badly) and less favourable treatment (where other Employees receive better treatment even though the circumstances are not materially different).

 - The legislation provides for a comparative test, so the Employee must point to another Employee who was treated more favourably in similar circumstances.
-So if the Employer would have treated all the employees badly, they will not normally be found to have discriminated.
+So if the Employer would have treated all the employees badly, they will not normally be found to have been discriminated against.

 - The comparison between the Employee and a Comparator to be relied upon must be comparing “like with like”; as such the relevant circumstances of the 2 cases must be the same or not materially different;